 Love is love, everywhere.

 Arroz con popote is a Mexican phrase synonymous with male homosexuality.
-Meaning to eat rice pudding through a straw, it is a euphemism used with or without any intention to offend: "He likes arroz con popote."
+Meaning to eat rice pudding through a straw, it is a euphemism used with or without any intention to offend: "Ricky Martin likes arroz con popote."

-His work is in the collections of the American Civil Liberties Union (ACLU), the William Way LGBT Community Center in Philadelphia, and The Beach Museum in Alagoas, Brazil, among others.
+His work is in the collections of the American Civil Liberties Union (ACLU) in NYC, the William Way LGBT Community Center in Philadelphia, and The Beach Museum in Alagoas, Brazil, among others.
 Exhibitions include the National Liberty Museum in Philadelphia, and the Czong Institute for Contemporary Art (CICA) Museum in Gyeonggi-do, South Korea.
 A grant recipient from the National Association of Latino Arts and Cultures, Vicente conceived Beating Hearts as a 2021-2022 Silver Art Projects Artist-in-Residence at the World Trade Center in New York City.